There’s nothing more terrifying for a beardsman, or any man for that matter, to realize that his facial hair just doesn’t seem to be growing anymore.

 The Life Cycle of Hair

 To understand a bit more about why your beard stopped growing, you need to learn about the life cycle of hair.
-The human body has hair all over it and these hairs all follow a specific cycle of hair growth.
+The human body has hair all over it and these hairs all follow a specific cycle of hair growth, beard growth cycle is not an exception.

 The Anagen Phase